ruijarimba/azure-pipelines-guidelines/guidelines/general/do-folder-structure.md

 # ✅ DO: use a consistent folder structure

-Markdown to reference this guideline:
+Use a consistent and logical folder structure for the pipelines and templates in different projects and repositories.

 ```plaintext
 [DO: use a consistent folder structure](https://ruijarimba.visualstudio.com/ruijarimba/_git/azure-pipelines-guidelines/guidelines/general/do-use-consistent-folder-structure.md)
 ```

-Use a consistent and logical folder structure for the pipelines and templates in different projects and repositories.

 ## Reason